qfpl/blog/people/dlaing.md

 id: dlaing
 ---

-This is the main page for Dave Laing.
+Dave is a programmer working at the Data61 Functional Programming Labs.